kynesim/kbus/python/sandbox/README.txt

    check if these checks are redundant (since if they can be removed, the function gets to have much simpler error returns).
 So actually check if the extra checks *are* redundant...

-.. note:: I'm really not terribly keen on the NUMMSGS ioctl giving a wrong answer when there are messages in the set-aside list.
-I think it should actually go away and count them.
-If this doesn't get done in the first pass implementation, add it as an issue and remember to do it soon.

-   (It shouldn't be hard - the count only needs doing if maybe_got_unsent_unbnd_msgs is true, and it shouldn't be a time critical ioctl anyway.)

 .. vim: set filetype=rst tabstop=8 shiftwidth=2 expandtab: